tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/force-close-handles.md

 # Force Close Handles
 The `Force Close Handles` operation closes a handle or handles opened on a directory or a file at the service.
 It supports closing a single handle specified by handle ID on a file or directory.
 It also supports closing all handles opened on that resource.
 It optionally supports recursively closing handles on subresources when the resource is a directory.

-This API is intended to be used alongside [List Handles](List-Handles.md) to force close handles that block operations, such as renaming a directory.
+You use this operation alongside [List Handles](List-Handles.md) to force-close handles that block operations, such as renaming a directory.
 SMB clients might have leaked or lost track of these handles.
-The API has client-side impact on the handle that's being closed, including user-visible errors due to failed attempts to read or write files.
-This API is not intended for use as a replacement or alternative for closing an SMB session.
+The operation has a client-side impact on the handle that you're closing, including user-visible errors due to failed attempts to read or write files.
+This operation is not intended for use as a replacement or alternative for closing an SMB session.

-This API is available beginning in version 2018-11-09.
+This operation is available in version 2018-11-09 and later.

 ## Protocol availability